mrettl/conforce/README.md

     - ...

 Start Abaqus and navigate in the toolbar to `Plug-ins -> Conf.
 Force`.
-The GUI of the Plug-in should open.
+The GUI of the plug-in should open.
 If no toolbar entry called `Conf.
-Force` exists, check if the Plug-in is stored in the right folder for the Abaqus version you are using.
+Force` exists, check if the plug-in is stored in the right folder for the Abaqus version you are using.